VA Re-Authorization For Acupuncture

 Frequency & Continuity of Care

 1. Acupuncture is a Frequency based medicine, especially in the Relief Care Stage (your initial sets of care).
 Make sure you don’t have big breaks in your treatments.
+Continuity of Care is the key to your success.

 Process for Veterans to Obtain Re-Authorization